jeffpar/pcjs/tools/pc/README.md

 If you modify any files on your local file system, those modifications won't show up inside the machine until you restart `pc.js`.
 Similarly, any file modifications inside the machine will not show up on your local file system until you terminate `pc.js`.

-### Loading Machines and Diskettes
+### Loading Diskettes Into Machines

-Normally, when you run `pc.js`, a machine is started, either explicitly via `--load`, or implicitly by typing the name of a DOS command or program name.
-Otherwise, you can start a machine from the pc.js `>>` prompt, using the "load" internal command; eg:
+Normally, when you run `pc.js`, a machine is started, either explicitly via `--start`, or implicitly by typing the name of a DOS command or program name.
+Otherwise, you can start a machine from the pc.js `>>` prompt, using the "start" internal command; eg:

-    >> load compaq386
+    >> start compaq386

 Once a machine is running, you can access the `>>` prompt by typing **CTRL-D**.
 That will stop the machine until you enter the "g" command.
 Any command not recognized by `pc.js` is passed to the machine's built-in debugger.
 Type "?" to get a list of debugger commands.

-The "load" command is also used to load PCjs diskettes images into the machine's floppy drives, by including a drive letter, as in:
+The "load" command is used to load PCjs diskettes images into the machine's floppy drives, by including a drive letter, as in:

     >> load a: PC DOS